SpencerYoung66/startup/README.md

 - Will store users and verify they only have one vote

 #### Websocket Data
-- The number of flavors and votes cast will dynamically be updated on the page
+- The number of votes cast will dynamically be updated on the page

+### Design Rough Draft
 ![Rough Draft 1](images/RoughDraft1.jpeg)

 ![Rough Draft 2](images/RoughDraft2.jpeg)